buger/goreplay/README.md

 Check [latest documentation](http://github.com/buger/goreplay/wiki).

 ## Installation

 Download latest binary from https://github.com/buger/goreplay/releases or [compile by yourself](https://github.com/buger/goreplay/wiki/Compilation).

 ## Getting started

-The most basic setup will be `sudo ./gor --input-raw :8000 --output-stdout` which acts like tcpdump.
+The most basic setup will be `sudo ./goreplay --input-raw :8000 --output-stdout` which acts like tcpdump.
-If you already have test environment you can start replaying: `sudo ./gor --input-raw :8000 --output-http http://staging.env`.
+If you already have test environment you can start replaying: `sudo ./goreplay --input-raw :8000 --output-http http://staging.env`.

 See the our [documentation](https://github.com/buger/goreplay/wiki/) and [Getting started](https://github.com/buger/goreplay/wiki/Getting-Started) page for more info.

 ## Newsletter

-Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to Gor project.
+Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to Goreplay project.

 ## Want to Upgrade?

 We have created a [GoReplay PRO](https://goreplay.org/pro.html) extension which provides additional features such as support for binary protocols like Thrift or ProtocolBuffers, saving and replaying from cloud storage, TCP sessions replication, etc. The PRO version also includes a commercial-friendly license, dedicated support, and it also allows you to support high-quality open source development.

 ## Problems?

 If you have a problem, please review the [FAQ](https://github.com/buger/goreplay/wiki/FAQ) and [Troubleshooting](https://github.com/buger/goreplay/wiki/Troubleshooting) wiki pages.
 Searching the [issues](https://github.com/buger/goreplay/issues) for your problem is also a good idea.

 All bug-reports and suggestions should go though Github Issues or our [Google Group](https://groups.google.com/forum/#!forum/gor-users) (you can just send email to gor-users@googlegroups.com).
 If you have a private question feel free to send email to support@gortool.com.

 ## Contributing